#1 Ranked Children’s Hospital by U.S. News & World Report

 The Speech-Language Pathology Program enables children and adolescents who have communication disorders to maximize their communication abilities.

-The Voice and Velopharyngeal Dysfunction Programs provide comprehensive evaluation and treatment of children who have voice and speech articulation disorders.
+The Voice and Velopharyngeal Dysfunction Program provide comprehensive evaluation and treatment of children who have voice and speech articulation disorders.

-Two members of our Department, Drs.
-Dennis Poe and Selena Heman-Ackah, are neurotologists who focus on particularly challenging ear problems in children as well as adults.
+One members of our Department Dr. Dennis Poe is a neurotologist who focuses on particularly challenging ear problems in children as well as adults.

 In addition, the audiologists, speech-language pathologists and educators who comprise our Communication Enhancement Division evaluate and rehabilitate children with a wide array of hearing, voice and speech disorders.

-Our team offers comprehensive care for a wide variety of conditions in our 13 specialty clinics, including:
+Our team offers comprehensive care for a wide variety of conditions in our General Otolaryngology Program and 13 specialty clinics, including:

-In addition to the full range of services offered at our Boston campus, we offer state-of-the-art care at four satellite locations throughout Massachusetts.
+In addition to the full range of services offered at our Boston campus, we offer state-of-the-art care at five satellite locations throughout Massachusetts.